johanix/draft-ietf-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-06.md

 * Look up the KEY RRset in the child zone.
 Compare to the child KEY received in the self-signed DNS UPDATE.

-* To mitigate possible spoofing, do the look up of the child KEY RRset, using TCP transport, from multiple vantage points, at multiple times.
+* To mitigate a possible on-path attacker, do the look up of the child KEY RRset, using TCP transport, from multiple vantage points, at multiple times.
 The child KEY RRset must be consistent over time and space.

-* Make spoofed responses even more difficult by adding a requirement to use a more stable transport, like TCP (or in the future DOT, DOH or DOQ once those become more generally available for DNS queries to authoritative servers) in addition to UDP.
+* Make on-path attacks even more difficult by adding a requirement to, in addition to TCP, also use a more secure transport, like DoT, DoH or DoQ once those become more generally available for DNS queries to authoritative servers.
 The child KEY RRset must be consistent over all tested transports.

 * If the received KEY RRset is consistent from multiple vantage points and multiple times then it is considered authentic and promoted by